Allans Creek Catchment Flood Study

 Berkeley Community Centre, Winnima Way, Berkeley

-If you’d like to learn more but are unable to attend a session, the Report will also be available to view at Unanderra and Wollongong Libraries until Monday 26 August 2019, with copies of the Frequently Asked Questions (FAQ), feedback forms and reply-paid envelopes available.
+If you’d like to learn more but are unable to attend a session, the Report will also be available to view at Unanderra and Wollongong Libraries until Monday 26 August 2019, with copies of the Frequently Asked Questions (FAQ)(External link), feedback forms and reply-paid envelopes available.

 Following our conversations with the community, the Allans Creek Flood Study will go to Council for adoption.
 After that, we can start working on a Floodplain Risk Management Study that looks at what the risks and damages from floods might be, and what we could do to mitigate (reduce) those risks.
 We’ll again be inviting the community to contribute to that process when the time comes.